mothur/mothur.github.io/_wiki/Pyrosequences_from_deep_anoxic_cenotes.md

 I then attempted to align my sequences to the SILVA sequence space.
-Specifically, I used Pat\'s [ silva reference alignment](Media:silva.alignment.zip) as my template.
+Specifically, I used Pat\'s [ silva reference alignment](https://mothur.s3.us-east-2.amazonaws.com/wiki/silva.alignment.zip) as my template.
 The metadata included in the fasta file title line will throw mothur off.
 It needs to be stripped off so only the name field remains.
-Here is a script which does this for you: [ namestripper.zip](Media:Namestripper.zip) I then aligned my
+Here is a script which does this for you: [ namestripper.zip](https://mothur.s3.us-east-2.amazonaws.com/wiki/namestripper.zip) I then aligned my
 sequences:

     mothur > align.seqs(template=SILVA, candidate=ZAC.unique.fasta, ksize=9, processors=8)